curl/curl/tests/FILEFORMAT.md

 for users to skip certain classes of tests, if desired, but a few are treated specially by the test harness or build system.

-When using curl built with Hyper, the keywords must include `HTTP` or `HTTPS` for 'hyper mode' to kick in and make line ending checks work for tests.

 When running a unit test and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unit test tool name `unitN` where `N` is the test number.